Here at Primary English HQ we LOVE guided reading and if you read our posts regularly you’ll know that we write about it frequently.

 Our conference delegates have enjoyed working on reading activities including: making predictions about the text from a word cloud; analysing the text using Aiden Chambers’ Tell me’ structure; and thinking about giants in a variety of children’s literature using our ‘same but different’ thinking frames.
 We linked each of these activities to the aims statements from the new national curriculum as a way of ensuring that not only were aims met, but they were done so in an engaging and creative manner.

 The Selfish Giant is a wonderful text from our literary heritage that we’re certain your children will love reading as a guided group text.
-Our Selfish Giant – Guided Reading Resource CD is now available to buy.
-It features all of the activities described above and much more besides.
-The resource is priced at £6.00 (inc. VAT) + £2.00 postage and packaging in the UK and ROI.
-If you would like to order a copy please contact us firstname.lastname@example.org.
+Our Selfish Giant – Guided Reading Resource is now available to purchase from our resources area.
+Just click here.

 Rachel Clarke – Director, Primary English Education Consultancy Limited